-Throughout the mortgage process, you’ll notice many of the terms built into your agreement are designed to safeguard your creditor’s end of the deal.
+Throughout the mortgage process, you’ll notice many of the terms built into your agreement are designed to safeguard your creditor, also known as the mortgagee (you're the mortgagor).
 Part of each lender’s strategy for avoiding losses on a loan can be through a mortgagee clause, where your lender (the mortgagee) is granted with a few extra protections for their portion of the sales price.

 A mortgagee clause protects your lender’s portion of the sales price by enacting a provisional agreement between the lender and a property insurance company.
 This specific type of clause shields the lender from significant losses in the event that the mortgaged property is damaged or destroyed.

 These clauses are usually added as a stipulation of your homeowners insurance policy, a required expense for anyone who accepts a mortgage.

 Homeowners insurance provides added security for both you and your lender against property damage or loss of personal belongings.
 In the event of a fire or natural disaster, this type of coverage would reimburse the homeowner for repairs to the home as well as any documented lost property.
 This coverage also protects the homeowner from legal liabilities should a property loss, injury or death occur on the land.